 The following applies to all reimbursement for trainees.

-This form should then be sent electronically to Cathy Senecal-Rice, MSTP Administrator for approval and processing.
+This form should then be sent electronically to Alysha Taggart, MSTP Administrator for approval and processing.
 The exception to this is if your graduate department is contributing funds toward your reimbursement; the form should then go to the Administrator/Accountant in your graduate department.
-Ask that person to contact C. Senecal-Rice for the MSTP account number.
+Ask that person to contact Alysha Taggart for the MSTP account number.

 All fourth year medical students in the MSTP who are graduating should plan on processing their training funds by end of JANUARY of their graduation year at the very latest.
 This is necessary in order to avoid last-minute scrambling to process paperwork in the weeks before commencement.
 It also alleviates the possibility of trainee being terminated prior to getting reimbursed.
 Reimbursements turned in after January 31 will not be processed.

 Original receipts will be required for all expense reimbursement items other than reasonable cash tips.
 Reimbursement for such costs (to the extent otherwise permitted by policy) will be made to the individual trainee after the trip.
-Though the IRS 60-day rule does NOT apply to true trainees, efforts should be made to process travel reimbursement requests in a timely fashion.
-UR Accounts Payable requires turnaround within 15 business days of the trip.
+Finance requires that all travel reimbursement requests must be submitted within 60 days of when the actual expense was incurred.

 - Alcohol must be on a separate receipt